egberts/egberts.github.io-src/content/articles/knowledge-management-analysis.md

 any KBM that I have encountered.

-Shiniest aspect of Obsidian is that entire product is based on hierarchial file-centric Markdown for its core.
+Shiniest aspect of Obsidian is that entire product is based on hierarchical file-centric Markdown for its core.

 Obsidian has the best documentation, bar none.